Breed Tips

 Japan

-The world-famous Akita dog, Hachiko, who waited for the master for 9 years after his death has made this breed very popular and attractive and hence demanding a high price for the loyalty.
-The price can be anywhere between $3000 to $7000 depending on the breeder.
-The breed loves outdoor space and can get frustrated and destructive if not given ample space to vent out its energy.
+The world-famous Akita dog, Hachiko, who waited for his master for nine years after the master's death, has made this breed very popular and attractive, consequently demanding a high price for their renowned loyalty.
+The price can be anywhere between $3,000 to $7,000, depending on the breeder.
+This breed thrives with outdoor space and can become frustrated and destructive if not given ample room to expend its energy.
 Explore the financial considerations of owning an Akita here.

 4. Shikoku - $6,000